momentumlearn/course/_daily_posts/2022-12-15-x-team-project.md

 **One front-end dev** should accept the assignment invitation and name the team something like "Team Yeti Front-end" (whatever your team name is!).
 Then the other front-end dev(s) should accept the assignment and choose the right team.
 All front-end folks on the team clone that same repo.

-Tomorrow (Tuesday) you will learn how to work with others in a shared repo.
+Tomorrow you will learn how to work with others in a shared repo.
 Today you should not need to commit or push any code since your main goal is **planning**.

 ⚠️ Note: If you run into trouble making the repos or getting access, we will sort this all out tomorrow.
 It should not be necessary to create a repo until you have done the planning, so don't worry if something goes sideways on the repos today.
 We'll fix it!